Older woman sitting on her bed clutching her temples while looking overwhelmed

 Estimates show that dizziness affects nearly 50% of the elderly population at some point.

-How do you diagnose vertigo?
+How do chiropractors diagnose vertigo?

-First, we take a thorough health history.
-Next, we assess the patient’s range of motion to see if a certain head position triggers the vertigo.
-We then evaluate for nystagmus (jerking eye motions associated with vertigo).
+Next, we assess your range of motion to see if a certain head position triggers your vertigo.

 Here's how our vertigo patient described the process of being diagnosed: